Lazarus Shinyemba Ipangelwa

 Lazarus Shinyemba Ipangelwa was a prominent Namibian businessman and former Chief Executive Officer of First National Bank (Namibia), born on 20 June 1955 in Omagongati, Oshana Region.
 Ipangelwa became the first local black person to head a commercial bank in Namibia when he was appointed in March 2003.
 He also served as the Vice President of the Namibia Chamber of Commerce and Industry, and he was also Deputy Governor of Bank of Namibia prior to joining FNB.

 Education and career

-Lazarus Shinyemba started school at Omagongati Primary School, before moving to Mweshipandeka High School.
+Lazarus Shinyemba started school at Eheke Primary School, before moving to Cameroon where he completed his Secondary Education during the exile.
 He studied for an MBA in International Banking & Finance at the University of Birmingham, United Kingdom.
 He had a Management Certificate – National Institute of Bank Management, Pune, India / AMP – Templeton College, University of Oxford, UK / Financial Management Certificate – Sando U, Centrum, Sweden.
 He worked for Bank of Namibia from 1991 to 2002 in various capacities, including being the deputy governor.
 In July 2002 Lazarus joined First National Bank as CEO Designate, where his initial responsibility was to coordinate the planned merger between Swabou Group and FNB.
 In March 2003 he was appointed as CEO of FNB, which, as a result of the merger, a few months later became FNB Namibia Holdings Ltd. The merger was successfully completed and the FNB Namibia Group of Companies formed under his leadership.